teltploek/gulp-jade-find-affected/readme.md

 ```
 ## Changelog

+* 0.2.1 - Bumped again, to be able to re-publish with new changelog.
+Seems important enough though.
 * 0.2.0 - Bumped version.
 Cooperation from here on forward is with newer version of gulp-watch, which could present breaking changes.
 * 0.1.5 - Removed instructions to pass deprecated options to gulp-watch
 * 0.1.4 - Fixed bug where files found in first iteration would be stored and recompiled on following iterations regardless of whether or not they were actually affected files.